ivan-tkatchev/tab/docs/README.html.md

 findif {: #fn_findif}
 : Filter strings that contain a substring.
 See also: [[grep]], [[grepif]], [[find]].
 Usage:
 `findif String, String -> UInt` -- returns 1 if the first argument contains the second argument as a substring, 0 otherwise.
-Equivalent to `count(grep(a,b)) != 0u`, except much faster.
+Equivalent to `count(find(a,b)) != 0u`, except much faster.
 `findif Seq[String], String -> Seq[String]` -- returns a sequence of only those strings that have a substring match.
 Equivalent to `?[ findif(@,b), @ : a ]`.

 first {: #fn_first}